a woman and a child playing in a tent

 International Child Adoption

-According to the 2002 Department of Human Services policy, U.S. citizens who want to adopt a child internationally must use either the Hague or the Orphan (non-Hague) process.
+According to the Department of Human Services policy, U.S. citizens who want to adopt a child internationally must use either the Hague or the Orphan (non-Hague) process.

-International Child Adoption can be complicated and depends mainly on the country in question.
+Child Adoption can be complicated and depends mainly on the country in question.
 Still, you can expect to be evaluated by an agency authorized by the particular country to conduct a preliminary adoption evaluation.
+Some international child adoptions will be final at that point.

 Is the Cost of Adoption Expensive?

-If the child has been born, the adoptive parents will be responsible for all costs associated with the adoption.
-The agency or family law attorney will provide you with an estimate of the price in your particular situation.
+If the child has been born, the adoptive parents will normally be responsible for all costs associated with the adoption.
+The agency or family law attorney will provide you with an estimate of the price in your situation.

 Suppose the child has not yet been born when the process begins.
 In that case, the adoptive parents generally must provide for the costs of adopting a child and all reasonable pregnancy-related medical and living expenses of the birth mother.
 This can amount to several thousand dollars in an adoption search.